 Q. What is the best all-purpose welding rod?

 Answer: It should be the 6011 welding rod because 3/32 or 1/8 sized rod in your toolbox can help you anytime and any type of work with fast-fill freeze technology.

 Q. How do you store a 6011 welding rod?

 Answer: You can store all the unused 6011 welding rods on a dry storage box because no moisture absorption happens for this welding rod.

 Q. Can you weld uphill with 6013?

 In the process of stick welding, the welding rod plays a vital role.
-And I hope, through this article about 6011 vs 6013 welding rod, you will be able to differentiate your preferences and choose the right electrode for you.
+And I hope that through this article about 6011 vs 6013 welding rod, you will be able to differentiate your preferences and choose the right electrode for you.

 Otherwise, the welding might not come out as you expected.
-Follow the instructions of the manual given by the manufacturer and always take necessary safety measures before working.
+Follow the instructions of the manual given by the manufacturer and always take necessary safety precautions before working.